 Talking about the thoroughness of the topics discussed, I’d say that this is a very generic self-help book.

-As I’m already used to read such books, I didn’t find much new stuff.
+As I’m already used to reading such books, I didn’t find much new stuff.

 Some ideas were good.
 But most of them were old and generic.

-So if you are a total noob to self-help world and have Indian origins, you may like this book.
+So if you are a newbie to the self-help world and have Indian origins, you may like this book.